 B(1).
-The following roadway and intersection improvements shall be required as part of Phase I. The Developer\ shall, at the time of each application for Preliminary Site Plan\ approval, furnish to the County\ an accurate, up to date report of the amount of development, defined in terms of net new external p.m. peak hour trips\, identified in the DRI documentation, which has previously been permitted in the Project\.
+The following roadway and intersection improvements shall be required or mitigated as part of Phases I and 2.
+The Developer shall, at the time of each application for Preliminary Site Plan approval, furnish to the County an accurate, up to date report of the amount of development, defined in terms of net new external p.m. peak hour trips, identified in the DRI documentation, which has previously been permitted in the Project.
 New external p.m. peak hour project trips shall be based on the trip rates defined by Table 21-8 of the ADA and adjusted for pass-by and internal capture as established by Table 21-10 of the ADA (Exhibit 8).
-The Developer\ shall not be entitled to a Preliminary Site Plan\ approval which would result in the cumulative number of net new external p.m. peak hour trips for the Project\ to exceed the applicable subphase net new external p.m. peak hour project trip\ transportation improvement thresholds unless Funding Commitments\ from Responsible Entities\ have been obtained to ensure that the improvements required are in place Concurrent\ with such subphase.
+The Developer shall not be entitled to a Preliminary Site Plan approval which would result in the cumulative number of net new external p.m. peak hour trips for the Project to exceed the applicable net external p.m. peak hour project trip thresholds set forth in Table 2 unless Funding Commitments from Responsible Entities have been obtained to ensure that the improvements required are in place Concurrent with such Preliminary Site Plan.